 and they have dug cisterns for themselves,

-cracked cisterns which cannot even hold water.”(NET Bible)
+cracked cisterns that cannot even hold water.(NET Bible)

 I desperately long for your deliverance.